-Whidbey Island Kayaking Company was started by Ed Young, who loved to kayak, in 2002.
-He was a one-man operation for years, guiding and hauling all the gear from launch to launch with his truck and trailer.
+Whidbey Island Kayaking Company was established in 2002 by Ed Young, who loved to kayak.
+He was a one-man operation for years, guiding and hauling all the gear from launch to launch and eventually found a home at the Langley marina.
 Whidbey Island Kayaking was bought in 2014 by Whidbey resident Krista Loercher and soon she encouraged Jeff Jacobsen to join and help.
 Krista and Jeff both are open water swimmers, former lifeguards, ex-swim coaches and Red Cross water safety instructors with professional backgrounds in business and technology.
 In other words, they are aquatic-enthusiast, safety-freaks who love Whidbey Island.
 They are caring for and growing Whidbey Island Kayaking.

 To offer safe, fun, and active ways to experience Whidbey Island through physical engagement and experiential learning.
 We strive to help people to nurture their nature and make better memories for themselves and loved ones.